pekrau/adhoc/docs/API_tutorial.md

-HTTP Basic Authentication works by packaging the user account name and the password together into a base64 message, and adding this as a header to the HTTP request, as in this [Python code](../static/tut3.py):
+HTTP Basic Authentication works by packaging the user account name and the password together into a base64 message, and adding this as a header to the HTTP request, as in the Python script [tut3.py](../static/tut3.py):

-    # tut3: How to authenticate as a given account.
+    # tut3.py: How to authenticate as a given account.

     import httplib
     import json